csdcorp/speech_to_text/speech_to_text/README.md

 This is a feature of the Android OS and there is no supported way to disable it.

+### Duplicate results in browser recogntion

+On Android in Chrome and possibly other browsers, the speech API has been implemented differently.
+The plugin supports a fix for it but it requires a flag to be set on initialization.
+You can see the details in this [issue](https://github.com/csdcorp/speech_to_text/issues/521)

 ### Android build
 Version 5.2.0 of the plugin and later require at least `compileSdkVersion 31` for the Android build.
 This property can be set in the `build.gradle` file.